RedLanternTech/CISSPNotes/Domain1Notes.md

  - create value
  - enable the business

+**Complexity is the worst enemy of security**

+## CIA Triad

 C - Confidentiality

 I - Integrity

 A - Availability

+D - Disclosure

+A - Alteration

+D - Destruction

+Added by NIST
+- Accountablility
+- Assurance

+## Assets and threats
 Asset- anything of value that can be compromised (physical, information, reputation)

 Threat - any event or action that can potentially cause harm